pdorrell/melody_scripter/README.rst

 The ``main()`` method of ``play_song.py`` generates a Midi file from the Song file whose name is given as the first argument.
-After generating the Midi file, this method also plays it using the ``/usr/bin/cvlc`` command, if that command is available. **cvlc** is the command line version of VLC, as installed on an  Ubuntu system, and it only plays Midi files if the **vlc-plugin-fluidsynth** VLC plugin is installed.
+After generating the Midi file, this method also plays it using the ``/usr/bin/cvlc`` command, if that command is available. **cvlc** is the command line version of VLC, as installed on an Linux system, and it only plays Midi files if the **vlc-plugin-fluidsynth** VLC plugin is installed.

-(An alternative playback option on Ubuntu is **timidity**, however even with the ``--output-24bit`` option, on my system, the sound quality is poor at the beginning of the song.)
+(An alternative playback option on Linux is **timidity**, however even with the ``--output-24bit`` option, on my system, the sound quality is poor at the beginning of the song.)

 Limitations and Installation Issues